 STD Test can cost anywhere from AED 250 to AED 2500

-Yes, Getting treated for an STD does not mean that you are unable to contract the STD again.
+Yes, getting treated for an STD does not mean that you are unable to contract the STD again.

 Waiting periods differ for each STD.
-Let’s say you’ve recently had unprotected sex and now you’re worried that you may have picked up a sexually transmitted disease (STD).
+Let’s say you’ve recently had unprotected sex, and now you’re worried that you may have picked up a sexually transmitted disease (STD).
 With STD rates rising higher than ever before, this is a totally valid and legitimate concern.
 So what do you do?
 Getting tested would be a very smart decision, but you may be surprised to learn that you can actually test too early.

 If you feel like you could have contracted an STD, your instinct may be to get tested immediately, but this can be a huge mistake.
 Testing too early can cause inaccurate results, possibly leading you to believe you’re STD-free when you’re really not.
-This is because each STD has its own unique “incubation period,” which you must out wait in order to get accurate results.
+This is because each STD has its own unique "incubation period," which you must wait for in order to get accurate results.
 Like many things in life, timing is everything.

-Even after you have waited for the incubation period to end, you may not see signs or symptoms of the STD.
+Even after you have waited for the incubation period to end, you may not see any signs or symptoms of the STD.
 Many STDs do not display symptoms at all or are so subtle that you could think you have a cold or a rash.
 Your symptoms come and go, but this doesn’t mean the STD has gone away.
 This is why it’s so important to get tested; there is simply no other way to be 100% sure of an STD diagnosis.

 How long it takes for an STD to show up in testing is entirely dependent on the STD itself, how long its own incubation period is, and your own body’s immune response.
 You can test for some STDs, like chlamydia, only a day after potential exposure.
 Meanwhile, HIV and syphilis can take a month or more before you can accurately test for them.
-It’s all pretty confusing but lucky for you, we created a nifty little chart that breaks down each STD’s average incubation period.
+It’s all pretty confusing, but lucky for you, we created a nifty little chart that breaks down each STD’s average incubation period.